 PIs: Nicholaus Noles and Judith Danovitch

-Psychology Education Title: Habituation: Studying Infants Before They Can Talk
+Psychology Education Title: Habituation Methods: Studying Infants Before They Can Talk

 Overview:

 Infants are one of the purest sources of information about human thinking and learning, because they’ve had very few life experiences.
 Thus, researchers are interested in gathering data from infants, but as the participants of experimental research, they are a challenging group to study.
 Unlike older children and adults, young infants are unable to reliably speak, understand speech, or even move and control their own bodies.
 Eating, sleeping, and looking around are the only activities babies can perform reliably.
 Given these limitations, researchers have developed clever techniques for exploring infants’ thoughts.
 One of the most popular methods makes use of a characteristic of attention called habituation.